1860 Henry Rifle Iron Frame

 Quick Summary

-The 1860 Henry Rifle Iron Frame replica is chambered in .44-40 and features a unique loading mechanism.
-Its historical significance lies in the rarity of original iron-framed models, with only 200-400 produced.
-The replica offers excellent accuracy and low recoil, making it enjoyable to shoot.
+The 1860 Henry Rifle Iron Frame Replica is chambered in .44-40 and features a unique loading mechanism requiring the magazine spring to be pulled back and the muzzle rotated outwards.
+Original iron-framed Henrys are exceptionally rare, making this replica highly sought after.
+It offers excellent accuracy and low recoil, making it enjoyable to shoot, but requires flat-nosed bullets for safe operation in its tubular magazine.

 Chapters